 Obtaining an API Key and Pool

-To interact with the API you will need to first get an API key
+To interact with the API you will need to first get an API key and a pool reference.

-indicates the target Wherewolf app for your requests.
+The pool indicates the target Wherewolf app for your requests.

-for your user by using the /user/login
+Get the API key and pool for your user by using the /user/login endpoint.

 curl -X POST \